nicklafferty/craftycody/content/life/let-s-talk-shoes.md

 When I started moving from house to house with my now-husband, not every pair would make the move so the collection dwindled even more.
 Moving is a great time to do some spring cleaning, by the way, and shoes that I hadn't worn for 5 years stopped making the cut.

 Then the pandemic happened and no one did anything anymore.
 We all devolved into sweatpants and messy buns.
 Which I honestly lived for.
-Masks were/are a great excuse to not feel like you have to plaster a full-face of makeup on just to run errands.
+Masks were/are a great excuse to not feel like you have to plaster a full face of makeup on just to run errands.

 Now that it's sort-of-okay-sort-of-not to go out again, I'm rediscovering my style.
 Spoiler alert: I still really like shoes.
 However, this time it's turned into sneakers.
 I love a good pair of kicks.
 Unfortunately, it's my most expensive love affair to date.
 Fortunately, I'm a full-grown adult now.
 Life works in mysterious ways, doesn't it?